Applications and Closures

 FIGURE 01

-THE AVERAGE NUMBER OF APPLICATIONS IS LOWER
+AVERAGE NUMBER OF NEW SCHOOL APPLICATIONS PER AUTHORIZER

 FIGURE 02

-Average application approval rates are higher
+Average application approval rates continue to be higher than the historical average.

 Despite the number of new school applications being down,